awsdocs/amazon-athena-user-guide/doc_source/access-encrypted-data-glue-data-catalog.md

            "kms:Decrypt",
            "kms:Encrypt"
       ],
-     "Resource": "(arn of key being used to encrypt the catalog)" }
+     "Resource": "(arn of the key used to encrypt the catalog)" }
 }
 ```